Generalized front propagation for spatial stochastic population models: Preliminaries and Statement of the Main Results

-In order to identify $\psi$ for a given velocity vector field $V$, let $x(t)$ denote the characteristic curve, started from $x_{0}\in\Ga_{0}$, such that $\psi(t,x(t))=0$.
+In order to identify $\psi$ for a given velocity vector field $V$, as in the method of characteristics for first-order PDEs, let $x(t)$ denote the curve, started from $x_{0}\in\Ga_{0}$, such that $\psi(t,x(t))=0$.
 Upon differentiating this relation with respect to $t$, and by using the velocity field $V$, we have

 This is equivalent to the PDE

 where the function $V_{n}:=V\cdot n$ is the normal velocity of the surface, and in the case when the surface is the level set of some function $\psi(t, \cdot)$, we may identify $n= \frac{D\psi}{|D\psi|}$, assuming that $|D\psi|\neq 0$ on the level-set $\left\{\psi(t, \cdot)=0\right\}$.